cj-praveen/YouTube-Music-API/README.md

 # YouTube Music API
-The YouTube Music search scraper for the Python programming language.
+YouTube Music API is a Python package that allows you to scrape YouTube Music search results and get information such as title, id, url, artwork, and author of the songs.
+It is useful for creating applications that interact with YouTube Music data or for analyzing YouTube Music trends.

-## Installation:
+## Installation
-- Python 3.7 or later is required.
+1) Python 3.7 or later is required.
-- First, please make sure that the latest pip version is installed in your working environment.
+2) make sure that the latest pip version is installed in your working environment.
 ```
 pip install -U pip
 ```
-- Run the following command given below to install the package:
+3) Run the following command given below to install the package:
 ```
 pip install -U YouTubeMusicAPI
 ```

+## Usage
+To use this package, you need to import it in your Python program and call the `search` function with a query string as an argument.
+The function will return a dictionary object with the following keys:
+- `title`: The title of the song.
+- `id`: The id of the song on YouTube Music.
+- `url`: The url of the song on YouTube Music.
+- `artwork`: The url of the artwork image of the song.
+- `author`: A dictionary object with two keys: name and url, which represent the name and url of the author of the song.

+If no result is found for your query, the function will return None.

-## Get Started
+## Example
-Here is an example program.
+Here is an example of how to use this package to search by song name.
 ```py
 import YouTubeMusicAPI